carlomr/tspeed/README.md

 the empirical observations and accurate numerical wave fields in complex domains.

-TSPEED is a C++ library for the application of the discontinuous spectral element method on meshes made of simplicial elements to the approximation of the elastodynamic equation.
+In this work we consider the development of a C++ library for the application of the discontinuous spectral element method on meshes made of simplicial elements to the approximation of the elastodynamic equation.
+The library was designed with extensibility and ease of use as primary goals.
+It is made of three layers: the geometrical layer, whose purposes are common to any finite or spectral element code; a functional space layer, where the specific setting of discontinuous methods on triangular elements are implemented and a layer which deals with the approximation of the elastodynamics equation.

 Spectral element methods were introduced in the computational fluid dynamics field (A. T. Patera 1984; Maday and Patera 1989) and they combine the high order accuracy of spectral methods with the flexibility and computational feasibility of finite elements methods.
 They are strictly related with the h-p version of the finite element method and